Literature DB >> 23890053

 Abbreviations

-WE: Water-ethanol extract of <span class="Species">Sapindus saponaria; BE: Butanolic extract of Sapindus saponaria; SP: Purified sample of saponins from Sapindus saponaria; MEC: Minimum effective concentration; EC50: Effective concentration that causes 50% immobilization of spermatozoa; MIC: Minimal inhibitory concentration; CS: Clinical strain; STDs: Sexually transmitted diseases; IUDs: Intrauterine devices; VVC: Vulvovaginal candidiasis; N-9: Nonoxynol-9; UEM: State University of Maringá, Paraná, Brazil; CFU/mL: Colony-forming units per mL.
+<span class="Chemical">WE: <span class="Chemical">Water-ethanol extract of Sapindus saponaria; BE: Butanolic extract of Sapindus saponaria; SP: Purified sample of saponins from Sapindus saponaria; MEC: Minimum effective concentration; EC50: Effective concentration that causes 50% immobilization of spermatozoa; MIC: Minimal inhibitory concentration; CS: Clinical strain; STDs: Sexually transmitted diseases; IUDs: Intrauterine devices; VVC: Vulvovaginal candidiasis; N-9: Nonoxynol-9; UEM: State University of Maringá, Paraná, Brazil; CFU/mL: Colony-forming units per mL.

 Competing interests